gabboman/wafrn/README.md

 # Wafrn

 This project is the frontend of [wafrn](https://app.wafrn.net), the social network that respects you

 ## About the project

 This is made with angular.
 Have fun doing stuff ;D

-## About pull rquests
+## About pull requests

 Please do PRs into the development branch.
 Thanks